-Payap University’s International College hosts a full range of undergraduate, graduate and certificate programs specifically designed for international students all under the one roof.
+Payap University’s International College hosts a full range of undergraduate, graduate and certificate programs specifically designed for international students all under the one roof, all of which are fully taught entirely in English.
 This attracts international students from all around the world and Thai students with exceptional English skills.
 The International College benefits from being on the main Mae Khao campus in Chiang Mai, Thailand to share all the great facilities with the other Thai faculties.
 This allows for cross-cultural exchange and shared student-led activities.

 The International College has undergraduate, postgraduate and certificate programs all taught in English.
 These programs have been approved by the Department of Veterans Affairs (VA) of the United States of America to offer degree programs to eligible American veterans.
 American veterans can use their Post 9/11 GI Bill Benefits to study abroad in Thailand.
 Currently, there are thirteen degree programs approved for VA funding.

 Institutional accreditation and recognition at Payap University International College for undergraduate and postgraduate degree programs are given by both the Thailand Ministry of Education and the United States government Department of Education (DOE).
 Payap University is also an active member of Association of Private Higher Education Institutions of Thailand (APHEIT).

 Payap University was recognized by the Royal Thai Government in 1984 when it became the first fully accredited private university in Thailand.
 Then, in 2003 Payap University’s International College started its International Bachelor’s Degree program.

 All undergraduate and graduate degree programs are fully accredited by the Ministry of Education, Thailand.
 As a private university, Payap has to follow the National Qualifications Framework for Higher Education in Thailand and must submit to the formal practices and TQF standards (Thai Qualifications Framework for Higher Education).
 This includes annual auditing of all programs and academic support to guarantee the quality and service of all accredited programs.